badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - Multivariate analysis involves analyzing the relationship between three or more variables.
 We can use scatter matrix plots to visualize the relationship between each pair of features, along with the distribution of each feature.
 - Bivariate analysis involves analyzing the relationship between two variables.
 We can use scatter plots to visualize the relationship between each pair of feature.

-### Q- What is the difference between covariance and correlation?
-- These two measures are used during the exploratory data analysis to gain insights from the data.
-- **Covariance:**
-   - It measures the degree to which two variables change together.
-   - It indicates the direction of the linear relationship between the variables.
-   - It can take on any value

-- **Correlation:**
-   - It is a standardized measure of the strength and direction of the linear relationship between two variables.
-   - It ranges from -1 to 1, where :
-        - 1: perfect positive linear relationship
-        - -1 indicates a perfect negative linear relationship
-        - 0 indicates no linear relationship.
-### Q What does Normal distribution mean ?
-### Q- What does Uniform distribution mean ?

-  ### Q- Why removing highly correlated features is very important?
-- Removing highly correlated features is a preprocessing step that can be beneficial for both classification and regression tasks.
-- In both cases, highly correlated features can introduce redundancy into the model, leading to overfitting and reduced generalization performance.
-- Therefore, it's a common practice to identify and remove such features to improve the overall performance and interpretability of the model.

-### Q- What is the Difference between Univariate, Bivariate, and Multivariate analysis

-### Q- How to perform univariate analysis for numerical and categorical variables?
 ### Q- Mention the two kinds of target variables for predictive modeling.

-### Q- How to perform Bivariate analysis for Numerical-numerical, Categorical-Categorical, and Numerical-Categorical variables?
-### What are the different tests that are used for verifying analysis/hypothesis for numerical-numerical, categorical-categorical, and numerical-categorical variables?
+### Q- What information could you gain from a box-plot?

-### What is a scatter plot?
-For what type of data is scatter plot usually used for?
+### Q- What type of data is box-plots usually used for?
+Why?

+### Q- Explain descriptive, predictive, and prescriptive analytics.

-### Question9: When will you use a histogram and when will you use a bar chart?
+### Q- When will you use a histogram and when will you use a bar chart?
 Explain with an example.}
-### What type of data is box-plots usually used for?
-Why?
-### What information could you gain from a box-plot?
-### Explain descriptive, predictive, and prescriptive analytics.
-### What are the different types of sampling techniques used by data analysts?
-###  Describe univariate, bivariate, and multivariate analysis.